Where is the Philadelphia School of Psychoanalysis located?

 How long do the certification programs take to complete?

 Our programs allow for flexibility in accommodating the student’s personal and professional life and each student proceeds at his/her own pace.
 The Certification program in Psychoanalytic Psychotherapy (which is open to licensed mental health professionals who wish to expand their treatment skills) can be completed in as little as two years.
 The more intensive program in Modern Psychoanalysis consists of 24 courses followed by clinical training and this program can be completed in as little as five years, depending on the pace of the individual student.
+The certificate in Organizational Leadership, Dynamics, and Consulting consists of 8 courses and 3 practicum requirements that can be completed in as little as two years depending on the pace of the student.

 Can I sit in on a class before registering?